Glossary

 ICache |

-Instruction cache. which is used to cache recently or frequently used instructions.
-When optimizing performance to the extreme, you need to pay attention to how to reduce instruction cache misses. |
+Instruction cache.
+It is used to cache recently or frequently used instructions.
+For ultimate performance optimization, it is necessary to reduce ICache misses. |

 InferShape |

 Operator shape inference, which is used only in GE graph mode.
-During the actual network model generation, the tensor shape and datatype are inferred first.
-In this way, the data type and shape of each tensor can be known before the graph is run, and the correctness of each tensor can be verified in advance.
+During the actual network model generation process, tensor shapes and data types are inferred first.
+In this way, the data type and shape of each tensor can be known before graph execution, enabling early validation of correctness.
 In addition, the output tensor description of the operator is inferred in advance, including the tensor shape, data type, and data format.
 In the preparation phase of operator graph construction, memory can be statically allocated to all tensors to avoid overhead caused by dynamic memory allocation. |

 Kernel |

 Kernel function.
 It is a parallel function executed on the device.
-A kernel function is modified by __global__.
+Kernel functions are marked with the __global__ qualifier.
 Multiple kernels execute the same kernel function in parallel.
-The main difference is that different kernel functions have different block IDs during execution. |
+The main difference is that each kernel instance runs with a different block ID. |

-Kernel Launch |
+Kernel launch |

 The process of submitting a kernel program to the hardware for execution. |